BioRoboticsUNAM/pyRobotics/README.md

 To install the library from a distutils package (`pyRobotics-<version>.tar.gz` from the `dist` folder), simply extract the content from the package and run `sudo python setup.py install`.

-You can delete the uncompressed source folder and compressed package now, the library should have copied to a source folder in your operating system.
+You can delete the uncompressed source folder and compressed package now, the library should have been copied to a source folder in your operating system.

 ### IMPORTANT NOTE